 Drunk drivers and distracted drivers are regularly in the news, but there’s another form of impairment that causes a number of accidents statewide: drowsiness.
-Our West Virginia personal injury lawyers have some facts, statistics, and safety tips related to the problem of the drowsy driver.
+Our car accident lawyers have some facts, statistics, and safety tips related to the problem of the drowsy driver.

 Drowsy drivers: Facts and statistics